Jangaon: Railway

 Jangaon railway station provides rail connectivity to the town and is under the jurisdiction of the Secunderabad railway division of South Central Railway zone.
 It was constructed by Nizam's Guaranteed State Railway in 1879.
 This railway line connects Hyderabad with Warangal, and was later extended to Bezawada.
 Falaknuma–Jangaon MEMU is a suburban train that connects the town with the state capital.

 Education

 The town has 38,948 literates; 21,722 males, 17,226 females and a literacy rate of 82.39%.
 The primary and secondary school education is run by government and private schools under the School Education Department of the state, assisted by State Institute of Educational Technology.
 The municipal limits of the town has a total of 14 government and 38 private schools.

 The Higher Education Department of the state oversees the undergraduate and postgraduate education.
 The town has four government and fifteen private run colleges.
 This includes TSSW Boys Residential Junior College, a social welfare college; 5 private unaided colleges and a co-operative junior college.
 There exists one residential college under TSRJC, ten privately aided colleges, and two co-operative colleges.
 A.B.V.Government Degree College is an autonomous college that is affiliated with Kakatiya University and approved under the Universities Grant Commission scheme.

+A government medical college was established in the town in 2023.